TonyBUK/AoC/README.md

             Who knows!
         }

 Plus unless it's a hyper specific case, such as a whole bunch of return tests or something of that ilk, I always use braces, even if it's only to guard a single line of code.
-I'm not a fan of potential ambiguity for the sake of terseness.
+I'm not a fan of potential ambiguity for the sake of terseness, but there are always exceptions...